ovh/terraform-ovh-commons/journey/3-create-readytouse-instance/README.md

 "terraform apply" is subsequently run.
 ```

 Now we can apply as it's proposed.
-Think about adding your ssh key in your agent before runing it.
+Think about adding your ssh key in your agent before running it.

 ```bash
 $ eval $(ssh-agent)